ShivamNimbalkar/ShivamNimbalkar/README.md

 - Appreciation letter for conducting  6-day STTP in AR/VR/IOT.
 (12th August 2023)
   - Conducted an interactive workshop on AR/VR/IOT at Dr.Daulatrao Aher College of Engineering, Karad.

-Feel free to reach out to me for any collaboration or opportunity.
-I'm always open to learning and growing in the tech industry!
+**Feel free to reach out to me for any collaboration or opportunity.
+I'm always open to learning and growing in the tech industry**!
 </body>
 </html>